flatpickles/sketchbook/docs/quick-start.md

 ### Get Pixels on the Screen

 After selecting "MyProject" in the project list panel, you won't see anything beyond a white screen.
 Let's change that!
-Define an `update` method within your new class, and have it draw a simple rectangle on screen:
+Define an `update` method within your new class, and have it draw a simple rectangle:

 ```ts
 export default class MyProject extends Project {